-Sarah Stewart (BA Hons; PGCE with QTS; MA Education) is a Senior Lecturer at The Open University in the School of Education, Childhood, Youth and Sport.
+Sarah Stewart (BA Hons; PGCE with QTS; MA Education; FHEA) is a Senior Lecturer at The Open University in the School of Education, Childhood, Youth and Sport.

 Sarah is the Director of the PGCE programme in Wales which saw its first cohort of students graduate in 2022.
 This innovative new two year programme seeks to widen access to teaching and promote diversification of the education workforce in order to support Welsh Government’s national aspirations of reformed, high-quality initial teacher education (ITE).

 Sarah has worked in Higher Education (HE) for over ten years, supporting educators in both formal and non-formal education settings, developing a wide expertise across phases and sectors and drawing on a multi-disciplinary approach to her work.
 She has a particular interest in supporting initial teacher education and teacher education for practising teachers.
-Sarah is Chair of the OU ITE Partnership Committee which has strategic oversight of a pan-Wales school partnership of over three hundred Primary and Secondary schools.
-Sarah is a member of UCET Cymru which takes a particular interest in quality within initial teacher education in Wales.
-Sarah also supports the Tumble Family Centre as trustee in her role as community councillor and is a School Governor for a local Primary school.
-Sarah is also a member of the policy group for Children in Wales.
+As founding Chair of the OU ITE Partnership Committee, Sarah established the new Partnership leading to the initial regulatory accreditation of the OU routes into teaching in 2019.
+Sarah also led the recruitment and selection of a new OU team and Lead school partners and provides strategic leadership of a pan-Wales school partnership which has grown to over three hundred Primary and Secondary schools over the last two years.
+Sarah is a member of UCET Cymru which takes a particular interest in quality within initial teacher education in Wales and is also a peer-inspector for Estyn supporting the national approach to ITE reform in Wales.
+Through these sector-wide fora, she contributes her expertise in providing university-based alternative, pioneering forms of initial teacher education, including employment-based routes.As a member of the policy group for Children in Wales, Sarah is able to offer independent expertise on matters of social justice and inclusion, including her doctoral focus on children's human rights.
+In addition to the national sector contributions she provides, Sarah also has a firm committment to supporting her local community in her voluntary roles as community councillor and school governor for a primary school, demonstrating her ability to apply her knowledge of policy and social research within localised, specific contexts.

 Using video technology to support micro-teaching and reflection in Initial Teacher Education (2022-07-15)